 Some symptoms on the checklist may be particularly difficult to interpret.
 Other complaints are commonly voiced in vague language.
-When recording symptoms under "Description of Symptom" on the Pre-Existing Symptoms Log use the Symptoms of Potential Concern below as a guide to defining the symptoms in terminology that is as specific as possible.
+Use the following summary of "Symptoms of Potential Concern" as a guideline to defining and recording symptoms in terminology that is as specific as possible under Description of Symptom.